Par

 Functions return new data structures, so it's easy to reason about

 your code.
-Common operations like filter
+Common operations like filter, map, and fold work

 with lists, sets, and maps thanks to interfaces.